starknet-io/starknet-docs/docs/L1<>L2 Communication/messaging-mechanism.md

 assert_lt_felt(to_address, ETH_ADDRESS_BOUND)
 assert_not_zero(to_address)
-send_message_to_l1(to_address=to_address, payload_size=4, payload=message_payload)
+send_message_to_l1(to_address=to_address, payload_size=1, payload=message_payload)
 ```

-After the state update that included this transaction is proved and the L1 state is updated, the hash of the message is stored on L1 in the StarkNet Core Contract (and the relevant counter is increased).
+After the state update that included this transaction is proved and the L1 state is updated, the hash of the message is stored on L1 in the StarkNet Core Contract (and the relevant counter is increased), and the `LogMessageToL1` event (which contains the message parameters) is emitted.

 Later, the recipient address on L1 can access and consume the message as part of an L1 transaction by re-supplying the message parameters.
 This is done by calling [`consumeMessageFromL2`](https://github.com/starkware-libs/cairo-lang/blob/4e233516f52477ad158bc81a86ec2760471c1b65/src/starkware/starknet/eth/StarknetMessaging.sol#L119) in the StarkNet Core Contract, who verifies that the hash corresponds to a stored message and that the caller is indeed the recipient on L1.
 In such a case, the reference count of the message hash in the StarkNet Core Contract decreases by 1.